Affiliate links on Android Authority may earn us a commission. Learn more.

 The Fitbit Versa 2 still has its quirks, but overall provides a fantastic smartwatch experience.

 The software could use some work, though.
-Fitbit’s smartwatches are still missing some of the essentials, and it’s still frustrating to do simple things like choosing a different watch face.
+Fitbit’s smartwatches are still missing some of the essentials.
 These are generation one problems that we’re still dealing with.
 It’s going to be a slog, but I wholeheartedly believe Fitbit’s smartwatches will improve with time, and its software and services will get even better.

 For $200, I still think the positives outweigh the negatives here.
 The Versa 2 provides an overall excellent wearable experience, albeit with some quirks.

 Thanks for reading our Fitbit Versa 2 review.
 Are you buying one?
 Let us know in the comments.